couchbase-examples/java-springboot-quickstart/README.md

 1. How to create, read, update, and delete documents using Key-Value[ operations](https://docs.couchbase.com/java-sdk/current/howtos/kv-operations.html) (KV operations).
 KV operations are unique to Couchbase and provide super fast (think microseconds) queries.
 2. How to write simple parametrized [N1QL queries](https://docs.couchbase.com/java-sdk/current/howtos/n1ql-queries-with-sdk.html) using the built-in travel-sample bucket.

-Full documentation for the tutorial can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-quickstart-spring-boot-java/).
+Full documentation for the tutorial can be found on the [Couchbase Developer Portal](https://developer.couchbase.com/tutorial-quickstart-java-springboot/).

-If you are looking for a quick start using [Micronaut](https://micronaut.io/)](https://micronaut.io/), you can find it in this [repo](https://github.com/couchbase-examples/java-quickstart-micronaut).

 ## Prerequisites